 Pittsburgh Steelers' Kameron Kelly arrested for making terroristic threats at local bar: reports

+They have dealt with an injury-ravaged year, including losing franchise quarterback Ben Roethlisberger for the season in Week 2.

+Then their backup quarterback Mason Rudolph was at the center of an ugly brawl with the Cleveland Browns in November, when Browns defensive end Myles Garrett ripped off Rudolph's helmet, striking him in the head.

-Pittsburgh Steelers’ safety Kameron Kelly was arrested outside a local bar early Friday morning for making terroristic threats and resisting arrest, reports say.
+And on Friday, their season suffered another unfortunate dent when it was announced safety Kameron Kelly was arrested outside a local bar in the early hours for making terroristic threats and resisting arrest, reports say.

+Yet somehow, they are still in the playoff hunt with two weeks to go.

 Kelly, 23, was acting “disorderly” inside Mario’s South Side Saloon in Pittsburgh, where he allegedly threatened to knock out an employee behind the bar after his music choice wasn’t played on the jukebox, ESPN reported, citing court paperwork.